mklinik/latex-ide/README.markdown

 Have one command that spawns a pdf viewer and an editor and automatically compiles the tex file when it changes.

-latex-ide is deprecated.
-I found out that latexmk can do everything I want.
+latexmk can do everything I want.
 Just use the latexmkrc in this repository.

 - latexmk supports out-of-source builds
 - latexmk -pvc supports watching for file changes and automatically runs pdflatex